-5. Engage the parking brake by moving the lever forward.
+5. Engage the parking brake.
 Also, engaging the parking brake is recommended when stopping or parking the machine in a confined space with little tolerance for movement.

 IMPORTANT: The hydrostatic transmissions lock to prevent the mower from rolling freely with the engine stopped.
 However, if the mower is parked on a slope, it is necessary to ENGAGE the parking BRAKE to prevent the mower from creeping.
 This is due to a small amount of slippage in the hydrostatic transmissions, especially when transmission fluid is warm.

-If either of the transmission drive belts break during slope operation, the machine will freewheel down the slope.
+In case either of the transmission drive belts break during operation, and if the machine is on a slope, the machine will freewheel down the slope.
 To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
 When the machine is stopped or moving slowly, engage the parking brake.